intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. Full coverage of NetConf support on devices does not exist today.
 1. Polling-based solutions are still frequently deployed.
 Push-based solutions are often desired but are not yet widely available.

-1. False: Netconf for configuration has been successful in some larger-scale deployment
-    1. Let’s discuss this further on the list
-    1. Service config?
-1. False: Full device control and configuration frequently requires CLI and screen scraping

 ### Modeling conclusions

 1. Some YANG models can become too complex, though not as a fault of